Riot on an Empty Street

 Riot on an Empty Street is the second album from Norwegian duo Kings of Convenience.
 It features two song collaborations with Canadian musician Feist.
-It peaked at #2 in Norway, #3 in Italy (staying in the chart for a year) and #49 in the UK.
+It peaked at number 2 in Norway, number 3 in Italy (staying in the chart for a year) and number 49 in the UK Albums Chart.

 Critical reception

 Riot on an Empty Street received largely positive reviews from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 71, based on 18 reviews, which indicates "generally favorable reviews".